lokal-profil/KB-maps/README.md

 Harvester for maps held in the National Library of Sweden (KB)

-See _comment for source of data in json files
+See @metadata for source of data in json files